dharanigowthamsampath/Nextra-File-Generator/README.md

 - Create MDX files automatically
 - Generate \_meta.js files for navigation
 - Support for section separators
+- Support for unlimited folder depth
+- Support for both nested and path-based JSON structures
 - Downloadable ZIP file with complete structure
 - Live preview of the generated structure